wrickguha/Health_Insurance_Cost_Prediction/README.md

 ## Conclusion

-This project helped me gain experience in machine learning, Flask web development, and AWS deployment.
+This project helped me gain experience in machine learning, Flask web development.
 It marks an important step in my journey as a developer! 🚀

 ## 🤝 Contributing